Ezhumin: Production

 The shoot of the film begun on 8 January 2018 in Chennai, with the cast and crew assembling for a launch ceremony.
 The entire film was shot within Chennai in various locations, and the climax portion has shot in Omega Factory.
 Children were involved by performing various risky stunts without dupes and even more by walking all in the roof nearly 60 feet high from the ground level with no safety beds.
 We can witness many real stunts in the movie as they are real champions in martial arts to give the perfect punch and postures.

 Production house involved in connecting all martial arts students across Tamil Nadu to step forward and extend their support for the awareness of self-defense which will be a part of movie promotion.
 Movie Trailer launch has launched on 24 June 2018 at RKV Studios, Vadapalani with guests including Silambarasan, Karthi, and Vishal.
 Trailer has been claimed very positive words from everyone with positive messages as like the tagline "Arise, Awake, and Achieve".
 The audio launch was conducted on 23 August 2018 at Kalaivanar Arangam with guests including D. Imman and Hiphop Tamizha Aadhi.

 Director conducted audition in AVM for all martial arts students from Tamil Nadu and Selected 5 children Champions in Kung Fu, Karate, Silambam, Gymnastic and Kick Boxing among 1500 students.
 Selected candidates have won various prizes in District, State, and National Level tournaments.
 Director has got a strong point to create awareness about Self Defence as nowadays there are much sexual harassment, abuses, etc, for kids and women.

 The director succeeded in convincing Vivek to play the character of Vishwanathan, while he cast the Devayani as the female lead opposite as his wife for the first time.
 Their character has been portrayed as a wealthy family who lives for their son Arjun.
 In addition, Azhagam Perumal has been roped for a negative shade character, whereas Rishi Attu fame will be doing a villain role.
 Porali Dileepan, Pasanga Sivakumar, Vijay Anand, Subageetha, Latha Rao, V.P.
 Viji, Chitra as parents for all other children.

 Soundtrack

-The film's soundtrack, released on 23 August 2018, was composed by debutant Anirudh’s brother Ganesh Chandrasekaran.
+The film's soundtrack, released on 23 August 2018, was composed by Ganesh Chandrasekaran.
 Music rights have been bagged by Sony Music India.
 The album received a huge response from the audience for the fresh sounding and powerful tracks.
 The song Ezhada was very emotional sung by actor Dhanush and the song Ezhu Ezhu power packed by Anirudh Ravichander.